Find your perfect value college

-Some of the programs listed below are subsidized for students who cannot afford to otherwise study at this capacity.
-Many of them offer residency opportunities for a further immersive experience that is hands on and all inclusive.
+Some of the programs listed below are subsidized for college and graduate students who cannot afford to otherwise study at this capacity.
+Many of them offer residency opportunities for a further immersive experience that is hands-on and all-inclusive.
 A number of the programs below are geared towards students who are not yet committed to a law program, but are using this as an opportunity to information gather and determine whether or not this is the path for them.
 Below you will find a range of programs that cover the bases for effective law school preparation for a variety of populations.

 1. Penn State Law